Skip to main content

 Workshop Format

-We kick off the workshop with an engaging discussion and live demonstrations covering key topics, including:
+We kick off the workshop with an engaging discussion and live demonstrations covering key topics.

 Workshop duration and location

-The workshop is approximately 1 hour and 20 minutes in duration and will fit into a double class period.
-We can run up to two workshops during the school day which generally takes place in a science laboratory.
+The workshop is approximately 1 hour and 20 minutes in duration, however, we can fit the workshop to an hour long class lesson.
+We can run up to three workshops during the school day.

 Book a workshop